Senior Capstone Project

 What is an Honors Senior Capstone Project?

-A senior project is the final graduation requirement for recognition or a minor in Honors.
+The capstone project is the final graduation requirement for recognition or a minor in Honors.
 The project is an original, independently designed, concentrated work in a student’s major field or another field of interest.
-We call it a project and not a thesis because our capstone can be so much more than a research paper.
+We call it a project and not a thesis because our capstone can be many things.
 Dream widely as you develop your Honors project!
-Students have taken varied and creative approaches to this requirement, including but not limited to research papers, community service, and creative works, exhibits, or performances.
+Students have taken varied and creative approaches to this requirement, including but not limited to research papers, community service, and creative works, exhibits, and performances.

 • Honors 390